Are you baffled why all your post-hysterectomy weight loss efforts have failed?

 Weight gain after hysterectomy can be especially harmful because it can contribute to getting pelvic floor weakness and a vaginal prolapse after the hysterectomy.

-If you have trouble losing weight after your surgery, try the following guidelines that my doctor gave to me after my hysterectomy.
+If you have trouble losing weight after your surgery, try the following guidelines.
+(Recommended by my doctor after my hysterectomy.)

 How and when to exercise for post-hysterectomy weight loss?

 For a successful post-hysterectomy weight loss program, you have to choose something you can stick with.
-This includes having mild to moderate physical activity each and every day as well as eating a well-balanced diet that has fewer calories than are necessary to maintain your weight.
+This includes having mild to moderate physical activity each and every day.
+But also eating a well-balanced diet that has fewer calories than are necessary to maintain your weight.

 Exercise can involve any activity you enjoy doing.
 Some good exercises after a hysterectomy are swimming, bicycling, and walking.
 These tend to be easier on the joints and yet can strengthen the muscles of your body.

 Doing Kegel exercises can help prevent vaginal prolapse after hysterectomy.
 Kegel exercises are relatively easy to do.
 You need only to sit on the toilet and urinate, attempting to stop your urinary stream every few seconds.
 This tightens the pelvic floor muscles so that you can have the pelvic structures well suspended in the pelvic cavity.

 What you can do about your eating habits for hysterectomy weight loss

 A normal woman should take in about 2000 to 2500 calories per day to maintain their weight.
 This varies according to your overall metabolism and the amount you currently weigh.

 If you are overweight, it takes more calories to maintain that weight, which gives you an easier chance to lessen the number of calories you take in.